epigenelabs/inmoose/README.md

 )
 ```

-QCReport: This class takes a CohortMetric argument, and generates an HTML report summarizing the QC results.
+`QCReport`: This class takes a CohortMetric argument, and generates an HTML report summarizing the QC results.

+**Description**
-The QCReport class extends CohortMetric and generates a comprehensive HTML report based on the quality control analysis.
+The `QCReport` class extends `CohortMetric` and generates a comprehensive HTML report based on the quality control analysis.
 It includes visualizations and summaries of PCA, batch correction, Silhouette Scores, entropy, and more.

-Usage Example
+**Usage Example**
 ```python
 from inmoose.cohort_qc.qc_report import QCReport